benhg/dev-containers/README.md

 1. This README
 2. Containerfiles specifying required packages for building/testing code on Ubuntu 22 and Rocky Linux

+## Prerequisites

+- Add a GitHub SSH key or personal access token
+- Authorize it on the SAPEON-AI organization
+- Be added to the SAPEON-AI organization on Github
+- Clone this repo

 ## Building a container